 For step-by-step instructions on how to push custom attributes to ChartMogul via the Enrichment API, please read this tutorial.

 If you have suggestions for specific integrations or would like to tell us how you used our Enrichment API, we'd love to hear from you at firstname.lastname@example.org.

 Adding attributes from a Google sheet

 The ChartMogul Google Sheets app allows you to add attributes to your customers directly from Google Sheets.

-Custom attributes can be added via UI in the Custom attributes manager.
-In order to add a custom attribute via UI, head to Data Platform > Custom attributes and click on the + new custom attribute.
-Clicking on the button will open a modal asking to specify the Name and the Data type of the custom attribute.
+Custom attributes can be added in the Custom Attributes Manager.
+Go to Data Platform > Custom Attributes and click NEW CUSTOM ATTRIBUTE.
+Specify the Name and the Data type of the custom attribute.

 |Data type||Description||Available filter operators||Example usages|